Finite p-Irregular Subgroups of PGL(2,k): Separably Closed Fields

-\begin{lem} Let $G$ be a finite subgroup of $\PGL_2(k)$ of even order.
+\begin{lemma} Let $G$ be a finite subgroup of $\PGL_2(k)$ of even order.
 Define $k(G) / k$ to be the field extension generated by the fixed points of all Sylow $2$-subgroups of $G$.
 (We define $k(\infty) = k$.)
 Then $k(G) / k$ has degree at most~2.
-If $[k(G) : k] = 2$, then every Sylow $2$-subgroup of $G$ is its own normalizer. \end{lem}
+If $[k(G) : k] = 2$, then every Sylow $2$-subgroup of $G$ is its own normalizer. \end{lemma}

 \begin{proof} Let $P$ be a Sylow $2$-subgroup of $G$.
-Recall that $P$ is abelian and has a single fixed point in $\PP^1(k_\alg)$, say $\rho$ (Lemma~\ref{Lem: p-group fixed point}).
-Since all Sylow $2$-subgroups are conjugate, we have $k(G) = k(\rho)$.
-If $\rho \in \PP^1(k)$, then $k(G) = k$.
+Recall that $P$ is abelian and has a single fixed point in $\PP^1(k_\alg)$, say $\tau$ (Lemma~\ref{Lem: p-group fixed point}).
+Since all Sylow $2$-subgroups are conjugate, we have $k(G) = k(\tau)$.
+If $\tau \in \PP^1(k)$, then $k(G) = k$.
 Otherwise, $P$ does not have a $k$-rational fixed point.
 Let $s = \mat{ \alpha & \beta \\ 1 & \alpha}$ be a nontrivial element of $P$ (Lemma~\ref{Lem: 2-normal form}).
-Then the fixed point of $s$ is given by the equation $z^2 = \beta \not\in (k^\times)^2$, so that $\rho = \sqrt{\beta}$.
+Then the fixed point of $s$ is given by the equation $z^2 = \beta \not\in (k^\times)^2$, so that $\tau = \sqrt{\beta}$.
 Therefore $k(G) / k$ has degree~2.

-Suppose now that $u$ is an element of the normalizer of $P$, so that $u^{-1} P u = P$.
-It follows that $\rho$ is a fixed point of $u$.
-Since the fixed points of $u$ are defined by an equation with $k$-coefficients, and since $\rho$ is quadratic inseparable, it follows that $\rho$ is the unique fixed point of $u$.
+Suppose now that $u$ is a nontrivial element of the normalizer of $P$, so that $u^{-1} P u = P$.
+It follows that $\tau$ is a fixed point of $u$.
+Since the fixed points of $u$ are defined by an equation with $k$-coefficients, and since $\tau$ is quadratic inseparable, it follows that $\tau$ is the unique fixed point of $u$.
 Thus $u$ has order~2 by Lemma~\ref{Lem: 2-normal form}, and $u \in P$. \end{proof}

-\begin{prop} Suppose that $G \subset \PGL_2(k)$ is a finite $2$-semi-elementary subgroup of order $2^m n > 2$, where $n$ is odd.
-Then $G$ is conjugate to a subgroup of the form